-Listed here are some of the activites that Flotilla 39-08 is involved in.
+These here is a list of some of the activities that Flotilla 39-08 is involved:

 Boating EducationTaught by experienced and knowledgeable instructors committed to the highest standards of the U.S. Coast Guard, our courses provide instruction to boaters at all levels, from basic to advanced.